Lies and Sales Negotiation Strategy

 Be open to the possibility of a lie, be curious, and ask more questions.

 But neither does it make sense, especially long-term, to be deceptive.
-There is a great risk of destroying the relationship if your lies are uncovered.
+There is a great risk of destroying the relationship if your lies or omissions are uncovered.

 The Bottom Line

-For the kind of long-term, trusting relationships top solution sellers want with their clients, we advocate encouraging a sales negotiation strategy based on openness and information sharing.
-Sure, be watchful for discrepancies and tune into your gut but, for the sake of your reputation, your integrity and the trust of your client, be truthful.
+For the kind of long-term, trusting relationships top solution sellers want with their clients, we advocate a sales negotiation strategy based on openness, mutual benefit, and information sharing.
+Sure, be watchful for discrepancies and tune into your gut but, for the sake of your reputation, your integrity, and the trust of your client be truthful.

 Get key strategy, culture, and talent tools from industry experts that work